 The Oklahoma Small Business Development Center is a national government agency with numerous branches all over the United States.
 Oklahoma’s SBDC will help you think of excellent business ideas, start a new business, grow your existing enterprise and reinvent or transition into the business industry.
 The agency has competent team of business advisors that will help you as you build your business in Oklahoma.

-REI Women’s Business Center is a aims to assist Oklahoma’s womenpreneurs who are looking for opportunities to start and grow their business in the state.
+REI Women’s Business Center aims to assist Oklahoma’s "womenpreneurs" who are looking for opportunities to start and grow their business in the state.
 The business center celebrates the achievements of women by holding special events and galas.
 More importantly, REI assists women entrepreneurs to grow and thrive by giving them full support.

 REI Oklahoma is centered around helping Oklahoma to prosper economically.
 The organization provides working capital and financing for aspiring entrepreneurs who want to start, grow and expand their business enterprise within the state.
 REI has formed partnerships across the state so they can provide individuals, businesses, and entrepreneurs the tools and business resources they need.

-The REI Native American Business Centers mainly focuses on helping Native American and minority owned enterprises in the state of Oklahoma.
+The REI Native American Business Centers mainly focuses on helping Native American and minority-owned enterprises in the state of Oklahoma.
 The business center provides business assistance and technical programs to help in the effort of building businesses and startups for these groups of people.
-Some of the services they offer include access to capital, business financing assistance, business plan development, one-on-one business consultations, trainings, workshops and seminars and many others.
+Some of the services they offer include access to capital, business financing assistance, business plan development, one-on-one business consultations, training, workshops, seminars, and many others.

 The Service Corps of Retired Executives (SCORE) is a non-profit organization that provides support and assistance to entrepreneurs, especially first time business owners.
 It is a network of seasoned and skilled professional volunteers who have the experience in business.
 They are willing to share their expertise to young and budding entrepreneurs through one-on-one business consultations, mentoring, coaching and other business assistance programs.

 The U.S. Small Business Administration is a government agency that has offices and branches in all 50 states of the U.S. It is the largest provider of small business resources and assistance.
-Among all the agencies who provide small business support, the SBA is the most reliable and credible.
-They offer the following assistance programs: local business programs, loans and business grants, management trainings, seminars, coaching and others.
+Among all the agencies that provide small business support, the SBA is the most reliable and credible.
+They offer the following assistance programs: local business programs, loans, business grants, management training, seminars, coaching, and others.